OrcaBus/service-shared-resources/README.md

 ## Overview

 This repository is designed to deploy resources that can be reused or shared by different microservices across all AWS accounts (beta, gamma, prod, and toolchain).

 ## Project Structure

 The project is organized into the following key directories:

 - **`./bin/deploy.ts`**: Serves as the entry point of the application.
-- **`./infrastructure`**: Contains the infrastructure code for the project:
+- **`./infrastructure`**: Contains the infrastructure code for the project.
-- **`./infrastructure/toolchain`**: Contains stacks for resources deployed in the toolchain account, including:
-  - **Stateless and stateful stacks** for setting up CodePipeline and related resources for cross-environment deployments.
-    - **Bootstrap stack** for one-time setup tasks required by the toolchain account (e.g., artifact buckets, roles).
-  - **`./infrastructure/stage`**: Defines the stage stacks for different environments:
-    - **`./infrastructure/stage/config.ts`**: Contains environment-specific configuration files (e.g., `beta`, `gamma`, `prod`).
-    - **`./infrastructure/stage/stack.ts`**: The CDK stack entry point for provisioning resources required for the shared resource in its respective account.
+  Each subfolder within `infrastructure` now represents a different app (for example: `authorization-manager/`, `token-service/`, `postgres-manager/`, etc.).
 - **`.github/workflows/pr-tests.yml`**: Configures GitHub Actions to run tests for `make check` (linting and code style), tests defined in `./test`, and `make test` for the `./app` directory.
 Modify this file as needed to ensure the tests are properly configured for your environment.

 - **`./test`**: Contains tests for CDK code compliance against `cdk-nag`.
 You should modify these test files to match the resources defined in the `./infrastructure` folder.